vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 If there is not enough liquidity left in the market after you cancel, it will force the market into a liquidity auction where it will stay until there is enough new liquidity supplied to bring it back out into continuous trading.

 ### API script
+If you no longer want to commit open orders through a liquidity provision, you will need to cancel it.
+If there are any positions open from your liquidity orders, they will not be cancelled when you cancel your liquidity commitment.

+### Run the script
 To cancel a liquidity commitment, or see how a cancellation is built, you can use the following script from the `samples-api-scripts` repo:

 ```bash